Jane Lewkenor: Marriages

-When Arthur died, his mother and brother, Lady Salisbury and her son, Lord Montague, did not wish Jane to remarry, which would deprive the Pole family, and Arthur's heirs, of her fortune.
-They coerced Jane to become a novice at Syon Abbey.
-Jane was eventually released from her vows by William Barlow, the new Bishop of St. Asaph, who was residing in his priory of Bisham.
-She said to Bishop Barlow, 'Can I leave the veil at pleasure?'; 'Yes, for all religious persons have a time of probation.
+When Arthur died, his mother and brother, Lady Salisbury and her son, Lord Montague, did not wish Lewkenor to remarry, which would deprive the Pole family, and Arthur's heirs, of her fortune.
+They coerced Lewkenor to become a novice at Syon Abbey.
+Lewkenor was eventually released from her vows by William Barlow, the new Bishop of St. Asaph, who was residing in his priory of Bisham.
+She said to Barlow, "Can I leave the veil at pleasure?"; "Yes, for all religious persons have a time of probation.
 You are only a novice and could leave your nun's weeds at your pleasure.
-I bind you no further...', he said.
+I bind you no further...", he said.

-In 1539, Jane married Sir William Barentyne (b.
+In 1539, Lewkenor married Sir William Barentyne (b.
 31 Dec.
 1481 - d.
 17 Nov.
-1549), Sheriff of Oxfordshire & Berkshire.
-Their marriage was declared void by the consistory court of London on 15 December 1540 because of Jane's vow of chastity.
-The Barentynes' sought and received an Act of Parliament to declare their marriage valid and their children legitimate in 1544 after the passage of the Act of the Six Articles.
-Despite the passage of this act (34 and 35 Hen.
-VIII, c.1543/44), Jane and William's sons were still trying to secure their inheritance in 1563.
+1549), Sheriff of Oxfordshire and Berkshire.
+Their marriage was declared void by the consistory court of London on 15 December 1540 because of Lewkenor's vow of chastity.
+The Barentynes' sought and received an act of Parliament to declare their marriage valid and their children legitimate in 1544 after the passage of the Act of the Six Articles.
+Despite the passage of this act (34 & 35 Hen.
+8. c.
+46; 1543), the Barentyne's sons were still trying to secure their inheritance in 1563.
+With Barentyne, she had two sons: Drew and Charles Barentyne.